-The Cordless Ratchet is both Handy & Affordable–but Which One is Best?
+The Cordless Ratchet Wrench: Handy & Affordable–but Which One is Best?

 While Cordless Impact Wrenches have enjoyed an increase in popularity in recent years, the less known but affordable and handy cordless ratchet has become an excellent accessory tool for pretty much every tool slinger.
 However, since it’s still at an early stage in the game, let’s take a look at a few of today’s top sellers to see which ratchets are hot and well-liked.

-This is Part I of Which Cordless Ratchet is Best?
+This is Part I of Which Cordless Ratchet Wrench is Best?

 The Craftsman 19.2 Volt C3 Max Axess Power Ratchet (Bare Tool, Bulk Packaged)